Psalm 9

 Psalm 9:7 & 8

-The Lord reigns forever; he has established his throne for judgment.
-He will judge the world in righteousness; he will govern the peoples with justice.
+But Adonai is enthroned forever; he has set up his throne for judgment.
+He will judge the world in righteousness; he will judge the peoples fairly.

 God also grants us the eternal victory with Him as He will reign and live with us.
 This is what John described in Revelation 21.
 It is wonderful to remember that He knows each and every one of us personally.